natgo/wt-wiki-scraper/wikitext-transpiled/ground/Strv%20m%2F42%20DT.md

 The Strv m/42 DT's standout feature is an excellent reload rate, which can be as low as 3 seconds.
 To complement this gun, the Strv m/42 DT is equipped with a stock AP round, and an APCBC shell which has reasonable penetration and explosive filler values compared to similarly-sized rounds at this tier.
 At its best, the gun will easily blast most medium and light tanks, but will struggle with the heavy tanks, so choose your fights accordingly.

 This vehicle is not especially well-armoured.
 It can often withstand one or two hits, but any more and it will usually be destroyed.
 Taking high ammunition loads further hampers the tank's survivability, as it makes the chance of an ammunition detonation significant.
+Additionally, the ammo racks in the front of the hull will almost always have ammo in them, and while they're in a position unlikely to be shot from the front, a shot to the front of the hull from the side can result in an ammo detonation.
 From the side, a weak armour setup means that autocannons on many anti-air vehicles can penetrate and deal massive damage to internal components.
 This means, that tank commanders might want to rely on teamwork, much like with the [[Pvkv II]], as either teammates take the hit and leave the enemy exposed to at least two counter shots, or finish the job while the {{PAGENAME}} repairs or disables something else.
 Either way, with armour this thin, it is necessary to pay attention to enemy flankers.

 The Strv m/42 DT's hull is taken from the earlier [[Strv m/42 EH]], and thanks to an improved engine, is above-average in terms of mobility.
 When stock, mobility can be sub-par, but once mobility modules have been researched, the tank becomes quite capable in this department.
 With this level of mobility, it can acquire ambush positions or act as a viable flanker.
 (In such situations, the gun's quick reload makes itself very useful; the Strv m/42 DT is able to destroy multiple unsuspecting enemies in quick succession.)
 One thing to note is that this tank has a poor reverse speed, which can make peeking and firing from behind ridgelines dangerous.